Which countries have you visited?

 It was interesting to watch the movie, after I have enjoyed a Stanford business education.
 The way Mozart behaved, he has probably done everything wrong what you could expect from a person to be effective.
 Yet, he has become immortal.

-My question is: Has he been such a genius because he ignored all the rules - or despite?
+despite?
 One thing is for sure: for him personally it didn't pay off and didn't have a happy end.
 Probably, though, that's exactly the tension that unleashes true genial energy.

 I personally derive much satisfaction from working in a team.
 I like to see many people excel, even if the are only regular guys like myself.
 Achievements are in general a personal, relative thing.
 I personally pay at least, if not more respect to a handicapped participating in the paralympics than to the son of a real estate magnate who successfully steps into his family's footsteps.